xinhuichua/RAG-playground/README.md

 # Rag Pipeline Playground
 Using RAG with LLMs to develop a simple pdpc chatbot.
-The objective is to understand the RAG pipeline I am using hansards pdpc documents as the knowledge base
+The objective is to understand the RAG pipeline where I used Pinecone, Ollama models and Streamlit.
+I am using hansards pdpc documents as the knowledge base.

 ### Install libraries and pulling of ollama models